bitovi/academy/src/angular/12-nested-routes/nested-routes.md

 In this part, we will:

 - Create a restaurant detail component
-- Add a route path with custom param
+- Add a route path with a param
-- Add a get restaurant method to restaurant class
 - Get restaurant slug from route param in component
 - Get restaurant data from service based on slug

-We're able to nest components and modules in Angular, and the CLI makes it even easier

-## Create a Component Inside an Existing Component
+## Route Parameters & Child Views

+A common pattern in SPA architecture is to serve a view of an individual piece of data from a path with an identifying parameter.
+Previously we've defined static paths with Angulars <a href="https://angular.io/guide/router" target="_blank">router</a>.
+To create a nested route, we'll need the slug after the slash to be dynamic.
+We can set a token for the router parameter with `:`.
+To get the slug from the route in a component, we use the <a href="https://angular.io/api/router/ActivatedRoute" target="_blank">ActivatedRoute</a> interface.

+@sourceref ./nested-route.html
+@codepen
+@highlight 93-94,101,105,107,115,only

 ### The Problem

-We want to create a detail view for individual restaurants.
+Create a new component called `details` in the restaurant component folder that is a detail view for an individual restaurant that is served from the path `'/restaurants/restaurant-slug'`.
+Create the route as well, and use the `getRestaurant` method on the RestaurantService to fetch the restaurant based on the route snapshot.
+The detail component should have a member 'restaurant' that is a type of Restaurant and an 'isLoading' member set to true or false based on when the restaurant data has been fetched.

 ### What You Need to Know

-- How to create a route with a param
 - How to create a nested component

   ```bash
   ng g component restaurant/detail
   ```

-## Create the Restaurant Detail Component

-The restaurant detail component will display information about the restaurant, and include a link to order from the menu, which we'll build the component for later.

   Add markup:

   __src/app/restaurant/detail/detail.component.html__

   @sourceref ./detail.component.html

   We've also added a method called by the html that will return a proper url path for our restaurant image.

   __src/app/restaurant/detail/detail.component.ts__

-@sourceref ./detail.component-1.ts
+  @sourceref ./detail.component-starter.ts
-@highlight 8
+  @highlight 15-18

-We'll also have to update the component name where it was automatically declared in the app root module.

-__src/app/app.module.ts__
+- How to create a route with a param
+- How to get a route param using ActivatedRoute

+### To Verify Your Solution is Correct

+When you click the detail button on a restaurant from the restaurant list view you'll see the detail view of that restaurant.

+Update the spec file  __src/app/restaurant/detail.component.spec.ts__ to be:

-@sourceref ./app.module.ts
+@sourceref ./detail.component.spec.ts
-@highlight 12, 21

-## Creating a route for restaurant/{{restaurant-slug}}

-Previously we've defined static paths with Angulars <a href="https://angular.io/guide/router" target="_blank">router</a>.
-To create a restaurant path, we'll need the slug after the slash to be dynamic.
-We can set a token for the router parameter with `:`
+> If you've implemented the solution correctly, when you run `npm run test` all tests will pass!

+### The Solution

 __src/app/app-routing.module.ts__

 @sourceref ./app-routing.module.ts
 @highlight 5,16-19

-## Getting restaurant slug from the route

-We need to get the slug from the route to determine which restaurant to fetch.
-We import `ActivatedRoute` into our component, and call `this.route.snapshot.paramMap.get('slug')` to get the slug.

 __src/app/restaurant/detail/detail.component.ts__

-@sourceref ./detail.component-2.ts
-@highlight 2, 12, 16

-## Adding getRestaurant method to serivce

-We need to add one more method to our restaurant service to get a specific restaurant based on the slug.

-__src/app/restaurant/restaurant.service.ts__
-@sourceref ./restaurant.service.ts
+@sourceref ./detail.component.ts
-@highlight 40-42
+@highlight 2,4,5,13,14,16,19-24

-## Make call to get restaurant in component

-Now we can make a call in our restaurant detail component to get the restaurant data.

-__src/app/restaurant/detail/detail.component.ts__

-@sourceref ./detail.component-3.ts
-@highlight 4, 5, 13-14, 18, 23-27

-Now when we click the detail button on a restaurant from the restaurants view we'll see the detail view of that restaurant.